profile-photo

 Today, there is no shortage of brands, business owners, or storytellers who covet the opportunity to have their ideas trend on Twitter, rack up one million+ view on YouTube, or garner thousands of Facebook likes.
 But are the metrics of social chatter only a proxy for genuine and long-term success?
 Does “going viral” really lead to reach, or most importantly, drive people to take action? n this invaluable session, Marcus Collins reframes the benefits of “going viral” and explores how creating Cultural Contagion is a far more powerful way to generate social currency, tell your story, evoke emotion, build trust, activate networks, and ultimately drive action, connection, and commerce.
 Mixing behavior science and branding, he tells the back stories of brands and analyzes the most culturally contagious phenomena of our time.
 He also shares the four “Cs” of his “Contagion Cookbook,” the perfect recipe for anyone who wants to go beyond viral and achieve a higher level of connection, engagement, and action.

-For the Culture: The Power Behind What We Buy, What We Do, and Who We Want to Be
+For The Culture: The Power Behind What We Buy, What We Do, And Who We Want To Be

 Every day, all of us try to influence others— to get them to believe, join, buy, embrace a vision, and most of all, to move and take action.
 In both our personal and professional lives, no matter what we do, we are all marketers.
 And all of us can learn from top marketer Dr. Marcus Collins about how culture is the most powerful vehicle for influencing beliefs and behaviors.